The Albanese Government’s fossil fuel approvals

 Despite championing climate action during the 2025 Federal Election, one of the re-elected Albanese Government’s first acts was the proposed approval of a 45-year extension of Woodside’s North West Shelf gas export project – Australia’s second most polluting fossil fuel extraction project.

-Now, as the Albanese Government prepares to set Australia’s pivotal 2035 climate target, it has once again facilitated a flurry of fossil fuel developments.
+Now, as the Albanese Government seeks to reform Australia’s national environment law that determines whether projects that impact the environment – like fossil fuels – ,can go ahead, it has once again facilitated a flurry of fossil fuel developments.

 Fossil fuel projects approved during the Albanese Government’s second term: